njahn82/vanished_journals/results.md

 30 % of journals also dissemianted non-English-langauge research articles.
 We found no notable difference between the language of the journals and their age.

+Finally, we also looked for the journal affiliation and found that 119 journals were either affilated with a society (N = 24) or with other kinds of research organisation such as a university (N = 94).